Shuyang19/PHYS_139_project/Proposal.md

 Information about reconstructed secondary vertices associated with each jet.

  - Features should include:
-Transverse displacement (𝑑𝑥𝑦d xy)
+Transverse displacement (𝑑𝑥𝑦)
-Longitudinal displacement (𝑑𝑧d z)
+Longitudinal displacement (𝑑𝑧)
 Number of associated tracks
 Invariant mass
 Energy
-Cosine of the angle between the vertex flight direction and the jet axis (cos𝜃cosθ)
+Cosine of the angle between the vertex flight direction and the jet axis (cos𝜃)

  - Jet Features:

 Overall properties of the jets, such as:
-Jet transverse momentum (𝑝𝑇p T)
+Jet transverse momentum (𝑝𝑇)
 Jet mass (including soft-drop mass)
 Jet area
 Number of constituent particles
-Subjet information (from jet clustering algorithms) N-subjettiness variables (𝜏𝑁τ N)
+Subjet information (from jet clustering algorithms) N-subjettiness variables (𝜏𝑁)
 Energy correlation functions

  - Event Metadata: